Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Introduction

-{\bf Empirical.} Our kernel ridge regression approach allows for simple yet flexible estimation of nuanced causal estimands.
+Empirically, our kernel ridge regression approach allows for simple yet flexible estimation of nuanced causal estimands.
 Such estimands provide meaningful insights about the Job Corps, the largest job training program for disadvantaged youth in the US.
-Our key statistical assumption is that different intensities of job training have smooth effects on counterfactual employment, and those effects are smoothly modified by age---an assumption motivated by labor market theory.
-In our program evaluation, we find that the effect of job training on employment substantially varies by class hours and by age; a targeted policy will be more effective.
+Our key statistical assumption is that different intensities of job training have smooth effects on counterfactual employment, and those effects are smoothly modified by age.
+In our program evaluation in Supplement~\ref{sec:experiments}, we find that the effect of job training on employment substantially varies by class hours and by age; a targeted policy will be more effective.
 Our program evaluation confirms earlier findings while also uncovering meaningful heterogeneity.
 We demonstrate how kernel methods for causal functions are a practical addition to the empirical economic toolkit.

-The structure of the paper is as follows.
-Section~\ref{sec:related} describes related work.
-Section~\ref{sec:problem} defines our class of causal functions.
-Section~\ref{sec:algorithm} proposes kernel methods for this class.
-Section~\ref{sec:consistency} presents our theoretical guarantees of uniform consistency.
-Section~\ref{sec:experiments} conducts nonlinear simulations as well as a real world program evaluation of the US Job Corps.
-Section~\ref{sec:conclusion} concludes.
-We extend our analysis to counterfactual distributions in Appendix~\ref{sec:distribution}, and to causal functions and counterfactual distributions identified by Pearl's front and back door criteria in Appendix~\ref{sec:graphical}.